 How do we create more participatory cities?
 How can citizens be engaged in decisions about urban development, strategy and policy?
 What change mechanisms are needed to support more democratic urban governance?
-This project brings together analysis and action across the LIPs in three ways: first, it provides a lens for analysing our comparative portfolio to ask what we can learn about coproducing participatory cities with citizens; second, it directly researches and tests the theory and practice of participatory urban governance through innovative mechanisms and pilots; third, it will provide a mechanism for reflecting on the role of our own local interaction platforms as ways of increasing participation in realising just cities.
+This project brings together analysis and action across the LIPs in three ways: first, it provides a lens for analysing our comparative portfolio to ask what we can learn about co-producing participatory cities with citizens; second, it directly researches and tests the theory and practice of participatory urban governance through innovative mechanisms and pilots; third, it will scope the possibility of a set of locally-based but internationally connected initiatives to lobby for more co-ordinated action to increase participatory urban governance.

-A central question for the project is about the extent to which ‘co-productive’ practices between metropolitan governments and citizens, or between researchers and stakeholders either hinder or help us in developing our ‘freedom to make and remake our cities and ourselves’ (Harvey 2008)?
+Yet is participation itself a normative goal?
+Does including citizens in decision-making necessarily lead to more just, sustainable, equitable or legitimate outcomes?
+To what extent do ‘co-productive’ practices between metropolitan governments and citizens, or between researchers and stakeholders either hinder or help us in developing our ‘freedom to make and remake our cities and ourselves’ (Harvey 2008)?
 What are the tensions and trade-offs between inclusion and exclusion/consensus and dissensus in urban politics?
 Where, why and how do forms of co-production between state and citizens lead to empowerment and an opening towards different urban futures?
 Or where, why and how do they act as a form of ‘capture’ that contributes to the foreclosure of alternatives?
 This comparative enquiry investigates these issues across our LIPs, both in respect of our own projects and the wider urban contexts in which they are located.

 Photo: Juan Ignacio Tapia at unsplash.com